-Mike Malaska is a technologist at the Jet Propulsion Laboratory.
+Mike Malaska is a Scientist in the Planetary Ices Group at the Jet Propulsion Laboratory.
 His planetary geology research program has focused on the interface of chemical and geological processes on Saturn's moon Titan based on data returned by the Cassini-Huygens spacecraft.
 These studies examine how liquid hydrocarbon rains and rivers on that world have eroded and dissolved a landscape made of organic materials layered upon rock-hard water ice.

 Latest Planetary Radio Appearance